HIGHLIGHTS

 The Samsung Galaxy S26 Ultra features a 200MP primary sensor, paired with a 50MP periscope telephoto lens offering 5x optical zoom, a 50MP ultra-wide camera, and a 10MP telephoto lens with 3x optical zoom.
 On the front, the 12MP selfie camera is also unchanged.

-While the core hardware appears similar to its predecessor, the maximum aperture has been improved across the cameras, as the main sensor features a brighter f/1.4 aperture, and the 50MP periscope lens also gets a wider f/2.9 aperture.
+While the core hardware appears similar to its predecessor, the maximum aperture has improved across the cameras, as the main sensor features a brighter f/1.4 aperture, and the 50MP periscope lens also gets a wider f/2.9 aperture.
 Also, Samsung has fine-tuned the software to enhance overall image quality.
 The new ISP promises improved noise reduction, more natural skin tones, and finer detail retention, especially in low-light conditions.

 Similarly, I’m disappointed that S26 Ultra continues to feature a 5000mAh battery, similar to all the other Ultras before it.
 On the brighter side, wired charging has received a slight boost to 60W.
 However, despite supporting Qi2 wireless charging (25W), the phone still lacks built-in native Qi2 magnets.